MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Profile/v1.0.12/Select-AzureRmProfile.md

 ```

 ## DESCRIPTION
-The **Select-AzureRmProfile** cmdlet loads authentication information from a file to set the azure_2 environment and context.
+The **Select-AzureRmProfile** cmdlet loads authentication information from a file to set the Azure environment and context.
-Cmdlets that you run in the current session use this information to authenticate requests to azure_2 Resource Manager.
+Cmdlets that you run in the current session use this information to authenticate requests to Azure Resource Manager.

 ## EXAMPLES